 2. Learn as much as you can

-Join your local beekeeping group, check out our Flow community forum and learn as much you can about how to care for your bees in your area.
+We also encourage you to join your local beekeeping group, check out our Flow community forum and learn as much you can about how to care for your bees.

 3. Get the right gear